Incoming clinical electives

 If you fall sick and are unable to make your whole placement or just need a couple of days off, you will need to contact your supervisor as soon as possible.
 They may organise for you to make up the days you missed, or you may need to cancel your whole placement depending on the severity of your illness.
 If you do not have their contact details, please contact the Electives Coordinator.

 Can I get a refund or postpone my elective placement?

 The AUD$100 application fee is non-refundable.
 This fee covers the administrative cost of processing an application and assessing the relevant supporting documentation, including screening and vaccination evidence, to ensure the student has met all eligibility criteria and compliance requirements.
 If an elective placement is cancelled for any reason, this fee cannot be refunded.
 However, students who have resheduled their placement to a later date (with approval) are not required to pay the fee again.

 International students who have paid the AUD$650-800 elective placement fee can apply for a refund of the placement fee only if the placement is cancelled prior to the scheduled commencement date.
 If your circumstances change and you are no longer able to undertake your elective, it is expected that you will extend professional courtesy and notify the ANU Medical School as soon as possible.
 Failure to attend without advanced notice of cancellation will result in the elective placement fee being forfeited by the student.

 Where should I report to on my first day?

-The Electives Coordinator will take you through a short orientation on your first morning and will then direct you to your department for you to meet with your supervisor.
 More information about your first day will be provided once you have received a placement offer.

 What should I wear during my elective placement?